Local Expansion Mechanisms for Quantum-Scale Wormholes: Discussion

 \section{Discussion}

 The central mathematical construction in this work is the local inflation bubble, i.e. a smooth and compactly supported deformation of a given spacetime region.
 The resulting geometry preserves the large scale structure of the background spacetime, e.g. an asymptotically flat spacetime remains asymptotically flat, and the bubble does not generate gravitational radiation by itself.
 Although the bubble carries nontrivial (possibly negative) quasi-local gravitational energy, its ADM mass vanishes in the pure bubble case, so that also the global mass of the background is preserved.
 Our explicit analysis shows that all curvature quantities, particularly the stress-energy tensor components, are bounded and that the bubble introduces no curvature singularities.
-Interestingly, the total energy measured by stationary observers is nonnegative at all times, even though point-wise energy conditions are generally violated.
+Interestingly, in the foliation associated to a static observer, the total energy per equal-time surface, which is required to sustain the local expansion, remains nonnegative at all times, even though pointwise energy conditions are generally violated.
 From an optical perspective, the geometry exhibits a distinctive behaviour.
 In the central region the light cones steepen during the inflationary phase, strongly suppressing radial propagation and producing short-lived, approximately bifurcating marginal surfaces rather than long-lasting trapping horizons. \\

 As a concrete example, we consider the model of a local inflation bubble determined by the $2$-dimensional bump function \eqref{DoubleBump}, providing qualitative estimates of the localization and extent of negative energy densities.
 Within this specific model, we further provide order-of-magnitude energy estimates across various parameter regimes, indicating that, while the mechanism is self-consistent as a theoretical toy model, the energetic cost is enormous and any practical realization is, at present, out of reach. \\